 We maintain a \$2.25 billion unsecured, revolving credit agreement (the "Credit Agreement") with JPMorgan Chase Bank, N.A., as administrative agent.
 The Credit Agreement has a scheduled maturity date of July 13, 2016, and can be used for a combination of borrowings, support for our commercial paper program and issuances of letters of credit.
 This agreement requires us to maintain a debt-to-capitalization ratio of less than 60% and it limits our total debt to \$10 billion while our financial reporting is not current.
-We are in compliance with these covenants at March 31, 2012.
-At March 31, 2012, our borrowings under our commercial paper program had a weighted average interest rate of 0.65% and there were \$82 million in outstanding letters of credit under the Credit Agreement.
+We are in compliance with these covenants at June 30, 2012.

 On April 16, 2012, we increased the size of our commercial paper program to \$2.25 billion from \$1.5 billion.
 From time to time, we use the commercial paper program to issue short-term, unsecured notes.
 Our commercial paper issuances are supported by the Credit Agreement.
+At June 30, 2012, our borrowings under our commercial paper program had a weighted average interest rate of 0.61% and there were \$86 million in outstanding letters of credit under the Credit Agreement.

 We have short-term borrowings with various domestic and international institutions pursuant to uncommitted facilities.
-At March 31, 2012, we had \$11 million in short-term borrowings under these arrangements with a weighted average interest rate of 6.7%.
-In addition, we had \$415 million of letters of credit under various uncommitted facilities and \$195 million of performance bonds issued by financial sureties against an indemnification from us at March 31, 2012.
+At June 30, 2012, we had \$12 million in short-term borrowings under these arrangements with a weighted average interest rate of 6.2%.
+In addition, we had \$538 million of letters of credit under various uncommitted facilities and \$99 million of performance bonds issued by financial sureties against an indemnification from us at June 30, 2012.

-The carrying value of our short-term borrowings approximates their fair value as of March 31, 2012.
-The current portion of long-term debt at March 31, 2012 includes \$273 million for our senior notes due June 2012 and other long-term debt totaling \$333 million.
+The carrying value of our short-term borrowings approximates their fair value as of June 30, 2012.
+The current portion of long-term debt at June 30, 2012 includes \$296 million of 5.15% Senior Notes due March 2013 and other long-term debt of \$43 million.